-PT POLL: Does Peterborough really agree with Paul Bristow and want Boris back?
+PT poll: Does Peterborough really agree with Paul Bristow and want Boris back?

-Does Peterborough really want Boris Johnson to replace Liz Truss as prime minister?- The Peterborough Telegraph finds out
+Does Peterborough really want Boris Johnson to replace Liz Truss as prime minister?

 The Peterborough Telegraph is asking its readers if they really want Boris Johnson to return as prime minister.